JesperHonders/looklive-server/README.md

 [Google Source](https://developers.google.com/web/fundamentals/getting-started/your-first-progressive-web-app/)
 [Quora Source](https://www.quora.com/What-are-progressive-web-apps)

+# TaskManager

+## What is it?

+Why would you want to use a task runner?
+Well they’re small applications that automate often time consuming and boring tasks.

+Minification and concatenation of JavaScript and CSS files CSS Preprocessing
+Image optimisation
+Unit testing and linting

+By creating a task file you can instruct the task manager to take care of many development tasks and watch for changes in relevant files.
+All you’ll need to do is start up the task runner and get to work on the more interesting parts of your project.

+## Gulp VS Grunt

+Unlike Grunt which is all about configuration files, Gulp is about streams and code-over-configuration.
+That might sound off putting to some, but bear with me.

+Like Grunt, Gulp uses Node, but you don’t need to know Node to use it.
+Some basic JavaScript knowledge will help, but is not essential as using Gulp is really simple.

+The advantage of Gulp’s code-over-configuration approach is that you end up with a cleaner and easier to read task file with greater consistency between tasks.
+Each Grunt task can be considerably different in setup.

+Gulp uses streams which I won’t go into here, but this is a good resource if you’re interested.
+The advantage of streams is that you put a file into the stream and get one out; there’s no need for temporary files and folders like with Grunt.
+The flow is easier to read from the code too.

+One other advantage of Gulp over Grunt is that Gulp plugins are kept simple.
+They are designed to do one thing and do it well.
+Gulp simply just applies them.
+With Grunt you can find yourself running into conflict issues or shared functionality

+## Gulp FTW

+after reading this on the internet i decided to go with Gulp as it is easier to use and my colleagues at work use it to.
+So if i run in any trouble im sure they can help me out.

 # Gulp image optimalisation

 After running gulp on the images i managed to take off 800kb in total, wich resulted in a lower render and paint time.
 Render reduced by 20 ms and paint by 4ms.
 A total gain of 25ms.